 The Pace Team promises to provide fun and excitement for both first time, and experienced runners looking to reach their running goals — whether that’s a personal best, or just getting across the finish line.
 Below are the answers to a few common questions about the Pace Team.

 The best way to select the proper pace group is to consult the Race Prediction charts at www.MarathonGuide.com.
 There you can base your desired finish time on a previous shorter race you’ve completed this season.
-It’s very important not to start out too fast in the marathon and to select the proper pace based on your actual previous performance.
+It’s very important not to start out too fast in the half marathon and to select the proper pace based on your actual previous performance.

 The Pace Team is free to registered runners and doesn’t cost you anything!

-Every pace leader will be holding a steady pace throughout the marathon.
+Every pace leader will be holding a steady pace throughout the half marathon.
 These “even splits”; are the best way to achieve your peak performance in the race.

 The guys and gals serving as Pace Leaders are very experienced and know their pace well.
 Sometimes at the start it’s crowded and may take a couple of miles to settle into a steady pace.
 Most importantly, they won’t take you out too fast and burn up all your energy early on.

 About 30 minutes before the start we’ll be assembling in the starting area.
 Each Pacer will be holding up their pace sign so when you see it go and join up with the group.
 About 15 minutes before the start the Pacer will give you some last-minute instructions about running with the group.
 They will talk about the course, what to do if you need a break, and how to make it through the water stops.
 We will be wearing our bright Pace Team uniforms.
 Now is the time to ask any last-minute questions you may have.

 The Pacer will usually slow down or walk through the water stops.
 Listen for this information during the last minute instructions.

 You can use the Pace Leader as a guide even if you’re using the run-walk method.
 You will be meeting up with the Pace Leader regularly throughout the marathon, running ahead and then walking behind.